DesignedSimplicity/MetaGraffiti/README.md

 # MetaGraffiti
-A 4 dimensional space time framework to process geographic and topographic data for map building and visualizations
+A 4th dimensional framework space/time to process geographic and topographic data for map building and visualizations

-## KevinAndEarth
-* Glowbub - globe with glowing dots for places and hover info
-* Bushline - all gpx walk/bike trails on a detailed NZ map
-* Hex-a-gone - hexonagonal heat map for time spent at location
-* Know Where - Linked nodes for places/transits by foot/land/sea/air
-* Time Laps - auto sequenced map transitions